 How much can a goat yoga session cost?

-Goat yoga costs slightly more than a regular yoga class because you’re paying for the care of happy, trained goats as well.
+Goat yoga costs slightly more than a regular yoga class because you’re paying for the care of happy, trained goats.

-If you’re an animal lover and don’t mind some of the, ahem, unexpected occurrences that sometimes happen when furry friends are around (poop, pee, small nips on the fingers), then goat yoga can be a blast.
+If you’re an animal lover and don’t mind some of the unexpected occurrences that sometimes happen when furry friends are around (poop, pee, small nips on the fingers), then goat yoga can be a blast.

 Of course, not everyone wants to combine an appreciation for animals with their yoga practice.